-Installation of a Grant boiler must be in accordance with the following recommendations:
+Installation of a Grant Euroflame boiler must be in accordance with the following recommendations:

-- National Building Regulations and any local byelaws which you must check with the local authority for the area and any local Byelaws which you must check with the local authority for the area. - Model and local Water Undertaking Byelaws. - Applicable Control of Pollution Regulations. - National Building Regulations and any local Byelaws. - Model Byelaws and the Water Supply Regulations. - · The following OFTEC requirements: - OFS T100 Polythene oil storage tanks for distillate fuels. - OFS T200 Fuel oil storage tanks and tank bunds for use with distillate fuels, lubrication oils and waste oils.
+- Building Regulations for the Republic of Ireland and Northern Ireland and any local Byelaws which you must check with the local authority for the area. - Model and local Water Undertaking Byelaws. - Applicable Control of Pollution Regulations. - National Building Regulations and any local Byelaws. - Model Byelaws and the Water Supply Regulations. - The following OFTEC requirements: - OFS T100 Polythene oil storage tanks for distillate fuels. - OFS T200 Fuel oil storage tanks and tank bunds for use with distillate fuels, lubrication oils and waste oils.
 Further information may be obtained from the OFTEC Technical Book 3 (Installation requirements for oil storage tanks) and OFTEC Technical Book 4 (Installation requirements for oil fired boilers).

-The installation should also be in accordance with the latest edition of the following British Standard Codes of Practice (and any relevant amendments):
+The installation should also be in accordance with the latest edition of the following Irish and UK Standard Codes of Practice (and any relevant amendments):

 - BS 5410-1: 2019 (Code of practice for liquid fuel firing.
 Installations for space heating and hot water supply purposes for domestic buildings) - This standard covers domestic installations up to 70kW. - BS 5410-2: 2018 (Code of practice for liquid fuel firing.
 Nondomestic installations) - This standard should be followed with regard to installations with an output capacity in excess of 70kW. - Where the combined outputs of multiple appliances located together at a domestic dwelling exceed 70kW then then a dedicated plant room as specified in BS 5410-2 is recommended. - BS EN 12828 (Heating systems in buildings.
 Design for water-based heating systems) - BS EN 12831-1 (Energy performance of buildings.
-Method for calculation of the design heat load) - BS EN 14336 (Heating systems in buildings.
-Installation and commissioning of water-based heating systems) - BS 7593 (Code of Practice for treatment of water in domestic hot water central heating systems) - BS 7671 (Requirements for Electrical installations, IET Wiring Regulations)
+Method for calculation of the design heat load)

-- BS 7291 (Thermoplastics pipe and fitting systems for hot and cold water for domestic purposes and heating installations in buildings.
+- BS EN 14336 (Heating systems in buildings.
+Installation and commissioning of water based heating systems) - BS 7593 (Code of Practice for treatment of water in domestic hot water central heating systems) - BS 7671 (Requirements for Electrical installations, IET Wiring Regulations) - BS 7291 (Thermoplastics pipe and fitting systems for hot and cold water for domestic purposes and heating installations in buildings.
 General requirements) - BS 7074-1 (Application, selection and installation of expansion vessels and ancillary equipment for sealed water systems.
 Code of practice for domestic heating and hot water supply) - BS 2869 (Fuel oils for agricultural, domestic and industrial engines and boilers.
 Specification)